m1well/docker-container/postgres_standalone/README.md

-# oracle container
+# postgres container

-This is a standalone container with an oracle database.<br/>
+This is a standalone container with a postgres database.<br/>

 ### docker compose up